Viburnum nudum

-Viburnum nudum is a deciduous shrub in the genus Viburnum within the muskroot family, Adoxaceae (It was formerly part of Caprifoliaceae, the honeysuckle family).
+Viburnum nudum is a deciduous shrub in the genus Viburnum within the family Viburnaceae (it was formerly part of the family Caprifoliaceae).

 One variety of the species is Viburnum nudum var. cassinoides; synonyms for this variety Viburnum nitidum Aiton, Viburnum cassinoides, Viburnum cassinoides var. harbisonii, Viburnum cassinoides var. nitidum, and Viburnum nitidum.

 Common names for the plant include withe-rod, witherod viburnum, possumhaw, and wild raisin.

 Description

 Viburnum nudum is a shrub with opposite, simple leaves, on slender stems.
 The flowers are white, borne in late spring.

 Range

 It is native to North America from southern Ontario and Quebec to Newfoundland, south to Florida, and west to Wisconsin.

 It has been observed in habitats such as floodplains, hardwood stands, mesic woodlands, and in pine flatwoods.

 Ecology

 The fruit is eaten by wildlife, and deer browse the foliage.
 It is a larval host to spring azures and hummingbird clearwing moths.

 Conservation status in the United States

 It is listed as endangered in Kentucky and Pennsylvania and as special concern species and believed extirpated in Connecticut.